0/SpanishAcquisition/docs/_sources/devel/packages/gui.txt

 Pub-sub
 -------

-A publish-subscribe framework is used for events which must be broadcast.
+A publish-subscribe framework is used for events which must be broadcast to multiple listeners.

 For example, the :ref:`data_capture` panel and dialog send out ``data_capture.start``, ``data_capture.data``, and ``data_capture.stop`` messages to the global publisher to indicate to anybody who may be listening (there may be zero or more listeners) that certain resources are being acquired.
 The :ref:`measurement_config` frames listen to whichever resource they are configured, and act accordingly when messages are received.